Dr Allison HuiLecturer in Sociology

-I am teaching a hands-on methodological course for undergraduates (SOCL 201 Skills for researching social life) and a block of Part I Media and Cultural Studies addressing Consumption, culture and communication.
+I am teaching a hands-on methodological course for undergraduates (SOCL 201 Skills for researching social and cultural life) and a block of Part I Media and Cultural Studies addressing Media and Consumption.

 1. The Nexus of Practices http://thenexusofpractices.wordpress.com - this site profiles the book that I co-edited with Theodore Schatzki and Elizabeth Shove, which presents new theoretical contributions to theories of practice.
 It also houses resources related to contemporary theories of practice.